Assess query performance using Query Store

 az group create --name $RG_NAME --location $REGION

-az deployment group create --resource-group $RG_NAME --template-file "mslearn-postgresql/Allfiles/Labs/Shared/deploy-postgresql-server.bicep" --parameters adminLogin=pgAdmin adminLoginPassword=$ADMIN_PASSWORD databaseName=adventureworks
+az deployment group create --resource-group $RG_NAME --template-file "Allfiles/Labs/Shared/deploy-postgresql-server.bicep" --parameters adminLogin=pgAdmin adminLoginPassword=$ADMIN_PASSWORD databaseName=adventureworks

 The Bicep deployment script provisions the Azure services required to complete this exercise into your resource group.
 The resources deployed are an Azure Database for PostgreSQL - Flexible Server.
-The bicep script also creates a database - which can be configured on the commandline as a parameter.
+The bicep script also creates the adventureworks database.

 Troubleshooting deployment errors

-You may encounter a few errors when running the Bicep deployment script.
+You might encounter a few errors when running the Bicep deployment script.
 The most common messages and the steps to resolve them are:

-• If you previously ran the Bicep deployment script for this learning path and subsequently deleted the resources, you may receive an error message like the following if you are attempting to rerun the script within 48 hours of deleting the resources:
+• If you previously ran the Bicep deployment script for this learning path and then deleted the resources, you might receive an error message like the following if you’re attempting to rerun the script within 48 hours of deleting the resources:

 {"code": "InvalidTemplateDeployment", "message": "The template deployment 'deploy' is not valid according to the validation procedure.
 The tracking id is '4e87a33d-a0ac-4aec-88d8-177b04c1d752'.
 See inner errors for details."}